oVirt/ovirt-site/source/release/3.0/index.html.md

 ### Features

-*   UEFI Support added
+*   Support for UEFI has been added.
-*   Works with ovirt-engine
+*   Node now successfully registers and functions with oVirt Engine.

 ### Resolved Issues